What: Issue 20: New money emergency 6.57-mill school levy

 Argument Against: Residents feel deeper cuts are necessary and don't want to increase their taxes anymore.

 Families have had to do more with less and it is expected out of the school district as well.
-Residents also just turned down the same levy request in August.
+Residents also.

 Election Coverage: Stow Patch will provide all day election coverage Nov.
 8. To keep up with the latest, check the website several times that day and "like" our Stow Elections Facebook page.